Allocating Resources for Wallarm NGINX Node¶

 For example, if a filtering node is handling at peak 50 Mbps of end user requests, the required wstore database memory consumption can be estimated as the following:

-Allocating Resources in Kubernetes Ingress Controller¶
+Allocating resources in Kubernetes Ingress Controller¶

-wstore memory is configured using the following sections in the values.yaml
+wstore memory is configured using the following sections in the values.yaml file:

 -